 WSAVA states that vaccination against the core diseases should not be more frequent than every three years, and non-core vaccines only as required by animals that have high exposure to other animals.
 If the animal is already immunized, frequent vaccination will not give extra protection.
 [1,2]

-Vaccines should only be administered to a patient that is healthy and are not immunocompromised, either because of a significant illness or immune-suppressive treatment such as cyclosporin .
+Vaccines should only be administered to a patient that is healthy and is not immunocompromised, either because of a significant illness or immune-suppressive treatment such as cyclosporin .

 ANTIBODY TESTING [DOGS]